googleforgames/agones/site/content/en/docs/Installation/_index.md

 * num-nodes: The number of nodes to be created in each of the cluster's zones.
 Default: 3
 * machine-type: The type of machine to use for nodes.
 Default: n1-standard-2.
 Depending on the needs of you game, you may wish to [have a bigger machines](https://cloud.google.com/compute/docs/machine-types).

-By default Agones prefers to be scheduled on nodes labeled with `stable.agones.dev/agones-system=true` and tolerates the node taint `stable.agones.dev/agones-system=true:NoExecute`.
-If no dedicated nodes are available, Agones will run on regular nodes, but that’s not recommended for production use.
+_Optional_: Create a dedicated node pool for the Agones controllers.
+If you choose to skip this step, the Agones controllers will share the default node pool with your game servers which is fine for kicking the tires but is not recommended for a production deployment.

 ```bash
 gcloud container node-pools create agones-system \